I Am Not Okay with This

 I Am Not Okay with This is an American coming-of-age black comedy television series based on the 2017 graphic novel of the same name by Charles Forsman.
-The series stars Sophia Lillis, Wyatt Oleff, Sofia Bryant, and Kathleen Rose Perkins.
-The series was released on Netflix on February 26, 2020.
-The series follows the story of an emotionally turbulent teenage girl, Sydney Novak (Lillis), who discovers that she has psychokinetic powers that are triggered by strong emotions.
-As the series progresses she aims to gain control over her powers while navigating the complicated relationships of her life.
-She navigates the coping of her father's death, an estranged relationship with her mother (Perkins), a blossoming friendship with Stanley Barber (Oleff), and her feelings towards her best friend and possible crush, Dina (Bryant).
+The series stars Sophia Lillis, Wyatt Oleff, Sofia Bryant, and Kathleen Rose Perkins, and follows the story of an emotionally turbulent teenage girl, Sydney Novak (Lillis), who discovers that she has psychokinetic powers that are triggered by strong emotions.

+The series was released on Netflix on February 26, 2020, to generally positive reviews from critics.
 Netflix originally renewed the series for a second season, but canceled it in August 2020, citing "circumstances related to the COVID-19 pandemic".